2E0PGS/blog/_posts/2021-08-31-small-van-comparison.md

 ## Size of items

-* So we know if the van can fit a UK single size mattress for camping.
+* So we know if the van can fit a UK single size mattress for camping:
 	* [YOUR GUIDE TO UK MATTRESS SIZES](https://www.frenchbedroomcompany.co.uk/uk-mattress-sizes#:~:text=The%20UK%20Single%20measures%2090,plenty%20of%20floor%20space%20free!)
 		* Single: 90 cm x 190 cm
 		* In mm: 900 mm x 1900 mm